-NASA 'goes for gold' today with mission launch
+NASA 'goes for gold' Thursday with successful mission launch

 Story highlights

-- The NASA GOLD mission is expected to launch Thursday from French Guiana
+- The NASA GOLD mission launched Thursday from French Guiana

-(CNN)A NASA mission launches today to explore the zone between Earth's atmosphere and the lowest reaches of space, where key communications satellites orbit amid bright bands of color known as airglow.
+(CNN)A NASA mission launched Thursday to explore the zone between Earth's atmosphere and the lowest reaches of space, where key communications satellites orbit amid bright bands of color known as airglow.

-Dubbed the GOLD mission -- for Global-scale Observations of the Limb and Disk -- it will be the first NASA science mission to fly an instrument on a commercial communications satellite.
-It is expected to launch just after 5 p.m.
+Dubbed the GOLD mission -- for Global-scale Observations of the Limb and Disk -- it is the first NASA science mission to fly an instrument on a commercial communications satellite.
+It launched at 5:20 p.m.
 ET today from French Guiana, the agency said.

 The near-space environment is important because it's home to technology that is key to human communication, such as satellites that provide information for GPS systems and radio signals that help guide ships and airplanes.